Create an Annotation Set for Automatic Speech Recognition (ASR)

 Upload a CSV or JSON file of expected transcriptions for an annotation set

 If you've already uploaded an annotation set of audio files to an AWS S3 bucket, you can bulk edit the metadata for those files.
 To avoid having to manually add expected transcriptions for each utterance in your annotation set, you can upload a CSV or JSON file to your annotation set to bulk upload all of your transcriptions at one time.

 To upload a CSV or JSON file of expected transcriptions for an annotation set

 - Create your file with three fields:

-- filePathInUpload – File path in the uploaded zip file for the utterance.
+- filePathInUpload – Path in the uploaded zip file for the utterance.
 For example, consider a zip file containing a folder named 'folder' and with an audio file named audio.mp3 in that folder.
-The file path is folder/audio.mp3.
+The path is folder/audio.mp3.
 Use a forward slash ('/') to concatenate directories.

 - expectedTranscription – Expected transcription for the utterance.

 - evaluationWeight – Assigned weight indicating the importance of the utterance in evaluation.